TLC-1990/Milestone-3-Project/README.md

 Sending the bookings to GoogleSheets or GoogleCalendar for staff at the restaurant to view bookings would have been useful.

 I would have liked to add photos of the food to the menu items, so users would be more engaged and keen to make a booking.

+If the restaurant had multiple locations, I would have liked to add a location choice to the booking form.

 ## 9. Coding Sources